What does “shuumatsu” mean in Japanese?

 - shuumatsu – 週末 (しゅうまつ) : a noun meaning ‘weekend’ in Japanese.

 Grammatically, this is a noun.
-In Japanese, however, many time-related nouns can also work as adverbs.
+In reality, however, this can also work as an adverb almost anywhere in a sentence.
+In Japanese, many time-related nouns can also work as adverbs.
 “Shuumatsu” is one of them.
-So, it can work almost anywhere in a sentence to say “weekend” in Japanese.
-Perhaps, this fact would sound a bit weird to Japanese learners, but it is not unique to the Japanese language.
-For example, the English word, “tomorrow”, can work as both a noun and an adverb.
+This fact is perhaps weird to Japanese learners, but not unique to the Japanese language.
+In English, for example, “this week” can also work as both a noun and an adverb.
 So, Japanese learners, especially those who are familiar with English, can easily understand this point, I think.

 Shuumatsu in kanji

-The kanji expression of “shuumatsu” consists of the following two characters:
+The kanji expression of “shuumatsu” consists of the following two kanji characters:

 - 末 : a kanji character often used as a suffix to add the meaning of ‘end’.

-From these two kanji characters, we can understand that “shuumatsu” literally means ‘weekend’ in Japanese.
-The kanji concept is completely in line with the meaning.
+These two kanji characters tell us that “shuumatsu” literally means a ‘weekend’ in Japanese.
+What the kanji characters express is completely in line with the actual meaning.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “shuumatsu” through the detailed kanji check above.

-Then, let me explain how to use “shuumatsu” through the example sentences below.
+So far, I’ve explained the definition and meaning of “shuumatsu” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “this weekend” in Japanese